 *Pricing as of 5/1/18

 Boosted Boards is one of the biggest brands in the electric skateboard industry thanks to the massive exposure coming from Casey Neistat's vlogs.
-With some of the highest quality production quality and improved performance, the high-end version of their 3rd generation of the Boosted Boards dubbed the Stealth is the best electric skateboard on the market.
+With some of the highest quality production quality and improved performance, the high-end version of their 3rd generation of the Boosted Boards dubbed the Stealth is the best electronic longboard on the market.

 The title previously was held by their Boosted Board V2 Dual+ version which is the version that I use to commute to the office every morning along the beautiful waters of St. Petersburg, Florida.
-With the Stealth, Boosted took a lot of the product to their in-house production.
+With the Stealth, Boosted took a lot of the product's manufacturing to their in-house production.

 With this change, it means that they now produce and utilize their own super flex composite deck as well as their own Boosted Stratus 85mm wheels.
 All of the newest electric longboard from Boosted ship with their recently released extended battery which increases the range from 7 to 14 miles.